temach/reports/INR-Lab-1-Networking-Basics.md

 ##### Easy to setup in GNS3, but it bypasses the TCP/IP stack of the host machine, so there is no connection between the guest and the host.

 In other words this means that when the GNS3 guest is using the wire the host can not use it at the same time.
 This causes difficult to track down connectivity issues for both guest and host. (for example pinging google.com from the host and the guest at the same time is impossible.
-Ethernet cloud connection is uncomfourtable to use, because normally one  wants to access the network from the host and from the guest simultaneously).
+Ethernet cloud connection is uncomfortable to use, because normally one  wants to access the network from the host and from the guest simultaneously).

-First of all I changed the netplan configuration inside the ubuntu cloud guest to match the network setup of the host.
+First of all I changed the netplan configuration inside the Ubuntu cloud guest to match the network setup of the host.
 Source: https://www.howtoforge.com/linux-basics-set-a-static-ip-on-ubuntu

-Screenshot of the ubuntu cloud network config.
+Screenshot of the Ubuntu cloud network config.
 ![](https://i.imgur.com/HFCoxG9.png)

 After that the network still appeared to be broken.
 The next step to try was reverting the network configuration in GNS3 to legacy mode.
 This appeared to have fixed the issue.

-Screenshot of the GNS3 network configuration for ubuntu guest.
+Screenshot of the GNS3 network configuration for Ubuntu guest.
 ![](https://i.imgur.com/WWvyndh.png)

-Screenshot of successfull ping from inside the ubuntu guest.
+Screenshot of successful ping from inside the Ubuntu guest.
 ![](https://i.imgur.com/huW3YuO.png)

 Screenshot of the resulting topology created in GNS3 to test the Ethernet cloud connection.